Manny Acta

-Manuel Elias Acta (born January 11, 1969) is a Dominican former professional baseball manager who is currently the third base coach for the Seattle Mariners, and formerly a broadcast analyst for ESPN and ESPN Deportes.
-He has served as manager for the Washington Nationals and the Cleveland Indians of Major League Baseball.
+Manuel Elias Acta (born January 11, 1969) is a Dominican former professional baseball manager who is currently the bench coach for the Seattle Mariners of Major League Baseball (MLB).
+He has formerly served as a broadcast analyst for ESPN and ESPN Deportes.
+He has also served as manager for the Washington Nationals and the Cleveland Indians.

-In the Dominican Winter League, he is currently the general manager of the Estrellas Orientales.
-He managed the Tigres del Licey from 2003–2005, including leading them to victory at the 2004 Caribbean Series.
+In the Dominican Winter League, he has been successful both as a manager and a general manager: he managed the Tigres del Licey from 2003 to 2005, including leading them to victory at the 2004 Caribbean Series.
+As a general manager, he won with the Tigres del Licey in the 2013-14 season and then did the same with Águilas Cibaeñas in 2018.
 Acta managed the Dominican Republic team at the 2006 World Baseball Classic where they placed 4th.

 Playing career

 Houston Astros

 Acta was signed by the Houston Astros at age 17 as an undrafted free agent infielder.
 Acta played baseball professionally for six seasons, all in the Astros' system, but never reached the major leagues as a player.
 The Astros organization would eventually send him to scouting school in Florida to utilize his analytical skills rather than his athletic talent.